h3ma209/krain-sec/README.md

 ## Goal

-**Keep scanners busy on fake doors so your real site stays less interesting.**
+**Keep scanners/crawlers/bots busy on fake doors so your real site stays less interesting.**

 krain-sec runs **beside** your website on the same server.
 It pretends to be an internal security console (**Aetheris Security**, host `CORP-PROD-SRV05.internal`):